Fawziya20/File/README.md

 <img width="1440" alt="Screenshot 2022-06-16 at 10 50 48 AM" src="https://user-images.githubusercontent.com/75235022/173997152-33583bfd-482a-40bf-bda2-b521a3ea464e.png">

 ## Result:
-Thus C# program to get student details using structure and storing it in a file in a specific path using the file stream concept is implemented successfully
+C# program to get student details using structure and storing it in a file in a specific path using the file stream concept is implemented successfully.